 One of the best things I’ve done (utilizing modern technology) is to get an audio version of my preferred Bible and put it on my phone.
 This way, I can listen to the Word of God whenever I’m driving, which sometimes is several hours a day; I often listen to a single chapter repeatedly, as you may hear different things in the chapter each time you listen to it.
 It’s an amazing way to hear (listen to) the Word of God and make use of what would otherwise be idle and wasted time!

 In closing, I need to mention that technology can also consume, overwhelm and take over your life if you let it; it can be addictive and isolating to one who seeks immersion in it.
-So, please be aware of this potential risk of abuse which leads to isolation (I am prone to this myself).
+So, please be aware of this potential risk of abuse which leads to isolation.

 FALSE TEACHING(S) YOU WILL ENCOUNTER: